tap349/tap349.github.io/_posts/2018-05-23-facebook-api.md

 }
 ```

-NOTE: available balance in `funding_source_details` is decreased every day
+available balance in `funding_source_details` is decreased every day - on
-      (on every `ad_account_billing_charge` event, I guess) - you can parse
+every `ad_account_billing_charge` event, I guess. you can parse this string
-      this string to predict when user is close to running out of money.
+to predict when user is close to running out of money.